kAh00t/Nessus-Powershell-Oneliners/NessusOneLiners.md

 * * *
 # Enable LocalAccountTokenFilterPolicy
-- Required if using a local adminisitrator account
+- Required to be set to 1 if using a local adminisitrator account from a remote device.

 #### Get LocalAccountTokenFilterPolicy.
 Enabled if set to 1
 ```